 Shop a Vintage Market or Barn Sale and discover a “new” old find!

 Check out this revitalized neighborhood during Franklinton Fridays on the 2nd Friday of each month

 Check out the Book Loft in German Village!
 It has 32 different rooms; you’ll love getting lost together while you explore.

-Columbus Museum of Art offers free admission on Sunday and pay-what-you-want on Thursdays from 5-9 pm.
+Columbus Museum of Art offers free admission on Sunday and $5 Thursdays from 5-9 pm.